Lambourn: History

 The most common explanation for the name of Lambourn refers to the lambs that were once dipped in the local river.
 Many spellings have been used over the centuries, such as Lamburnan (880), Lamburna (1086), Lamborne (1644) and Lambourne.
 It was also called Chipping Lambourn because of its popular market.
 The spelling was fixed as 'Lambourn' in the early 20th century, but even today, towards Soley, three successive signposts at nearby junctions alternate the spelling of Lambourn and Lambourne.
 The village of Bockhampton was also known as Lower Lambourn.

+The name Lambourn is an ancient name originating from the Brythonic language, which predates the arrival of the Saxon and Norman cultures in Britain.
+The etymology of the elements “Llan”, meaning enclosure, and “Bryn”, being hill, and together referring to the prominent Neolithic earthwork now known as Uffington Castle.
+This ancient hilltop enclosure, situated near the iconic Uffington White Horse and directly across from Dragon Hill, was historically referred to as Llan Bryn, denoting the enclosure atop the hill.
+The name became anglicized to several phonetic versions, ultimately settling on Lambourn, which has since become the defining toponym for the surrounding region.
+Numerous local features bear the name, including the Lambourn River, Lambourn Barrows, Lambourn Woodlands, Lambourn Downs, and the settlements of Lambourn and Upper Lambourn.
+The persistence of the name across these geographic and cultural landmarks reflects the enduring legacy of the original hilltop enclosure and its significance in the mythic and historical landscape of southern Britain.

 In 2004 a metal detecting rally found a hoard of three gold bracelets and two armlets at Crow Down near Lambourn.
 They have been dated to 1200 BCE and are the only prehistoric gold objects to have been found in Berkshire.
 The hoard was declared a treasure under English Law in 2005 and is on display at the West Berkshire Museum in Newbury.
 In Roman times, the area was extensively farmed, as shown by an archaeological research project based on Maddle Farm.
-Ermin Street, the major Roman road between Calleva Atrebatum (Silchester) and Glevum (Gloucester), also known as the "Upper or Baydon Road", passes through Lambourn Woodlands as part of the B4000.
+Ermin Way, the major Roman road between Calleva Atrebatum (Silchester) and Glevum (Gloucester), also known as the "Upper or Baydon Road", passes through Lambourn Woodlands as part of the B4000.